golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ### Debit Note

-`Debit notes` are intermediate notices on the current costs and resource usage that providers send regularly to the requestors.
-In the longer engagements debit notes may also trigger partial payments.
+`Debit notes` are notifications regularly sent by providers to requestors that detail current costs and resource usage.
+In longer agreements, these debit notes may also trigger partial payments for current usage, ensuring providers receive regular payments throughout the duration of the contract, rather than solely at the end.
 Debit notes must be timely accepted by the requestors, to confirm that they are still present in the network and engaged (this is handled by SDK logic that can be configured by the requestor user).

 Note that Debit Notes are related to particular activities.